wp-plugins/mygeopositioncom-geotags-geometatags/readme.txt

 == Screenshots ==

-1. Geodata input on "Edit post" page: This will be added as geo-metatags to your post.
+1. Geodata input on "Edit post" page: Will be used for Post-/Meta-/Feedtags.
+Enter it manually or use the geopicker tool.
-2. Geopicker window, that helps to search a location and finetune it using a drag & drop marker.
+2. Geopicker tool, that helps to search a location and finetune it using a drag & drop marker.
 Clicking the cross-hair button next to the search input will locate your position using the W3C geolocation API (FF4, IE9+).
 When clicking "Return data", all geo input fields (above) are filled automatically.
-3. Automatically adds geotags to your post tags.
+3. The plugin will automatically add geotags to your post tags.
-4. Available settings.
+4. Example: Generated Geo-Metatags in HTML source code
-5. Example: Geo-Metatags in HTML source code
+5. Example: Generated Geo-Posttags
-6. Example: Geo-Posttags
+6. Example: Generated Geo-Feedtags in RSS source code
-7. Example: Geo-Feedtags in RSS source code
+7. Available settings.

 == Changelog ==